Previous Page Parent Page Next Page TOC

 Deterministic Simulation

-The default methods in COPASI to calculate a time course are LSODA or LSODAR [ Petzold83].
-Both methods are part of the ODEPACK library [ Hindmarsh83].
-LSODA was written by Linda R. Petzold and Alan C. Hindmarsh.It solves systems $\frac{dy}{dt} = f(t, y)$ with a dense or banded Jacobian when the problem is stiff, but it automatically selects between non-stiff (Adams) and stiff (BDF) methods.
-It uses the non-stiff method initially, and dynamically monitors data in order to decide which method to use.
-LSODAR adds root finding capabilities to LSODA which are used to detect the exact location in time when events occur.
-COPASI automatically chooses the apropriate method for any given problem.
+The default methods in COPASI for time course calculations are LSODA and LSODAR [Petzold83].
+Both of these methods are part of the ODEPACK library [Hindmarsh83].
+LSODA, developed by Linda R. Petzold and Alan C. Hindmarsh, is capable of solving systems of the form $\frac{dy}{dt} = f(t, y)$ using either a dense or banded Jacobian when the system is stiff.
+Notably, LSODA automatically selects between non-stiff (Adams) and stiff (BDF) integration methods.
+By default, it begins with the non-stiff algorithm and dynamically tracks the system to determine if and when to switch to the stiff method.
+LSODAR extends LSODA by adding root-finding capabilities, enabling the accurate detection of the exact time when events occur.
+COPASI automatically chooses the appropriate method based on the problem at hand.

 Options for LSODA